jimatas/Developist.Core.Persistence/ReadMe.md

 ## Further examples
 For more examples, please see the unit tests and integration tests as well as the samples project inside the solution.

+## TODO
+Add support for transactions on the underlying `DbContext` for `IUnitOfWork<TDbContext>`.
+Either explicitly (muddying up the interface) or implicitly, by hooking into the `Completed` event and starting up a new one after each call to `Complete`.